baiyueh/PANINIpy/Documentation/Papers/community_regionalization.rst

 Tutorial
 ===============

-Code to perform spatial regionalization based on the greedy agglomerative algorithm derived in "Urban Boundary Delineation from Commuting Data with Bayesian Stochastic Blockmodeling: Scale, Contiguity, and Hierarchy" (Morel-Balbi and Kirkley, 2024, https://arxiv.org/pdf/2405.04911).
+Code to perform spatial regionalization based on the greedy agglomerative algorithm derived in “Bayesian regionalization of urban mobility networks” (Morel-Balbi and Kirkley, 2024, https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.6.033307).

 Inputs are: